Sisley 1876 expo

 Explication:

-Sometimes the indentification of a painting is ‘uncertain’, see.
-Sometimes to ‘compare’ another picture is given that is (probably) similar to the painting that was exhibited.
+Alfred Sisley showed 2 paintings outside the catalogue (=hors catalogue =hc).
+In render a compilation with two options for no. 242 and no. 244+hc2, the indentification ‘uncertain’, see more.
 For explanation of the subscriptions, see.
 For an account (references, info, discussion, locations on Google-maps) see.
 For the sources see at the bottom of the main page about Sisley.
-Most of the paintings are from the marvelous database of the-athenaeum.org.